iSECPartners/Introspy-Android/README.md

     git clone https://github.com/iSECPartners/introspy-android.git

+Then you need to add the Cydia Substrate SDK to eclipse.
+See here for instructions on how to do so: http://www.cydiasubstrate.com/id/73e45fe5-4525-4de7-ac14-6016652cc1b8/.

 ### Adding hooks
 Adding hooks is simple and can be done within the com.introspy.custom_hooks module.
 See the prefilled example in the code and http://isecpartners.github.io/Introspy-Android/ for more instructions.